excellalabs/feature-flag-toolkit/ruby/README.md

 # README

-This application encompasses a barebones Rails App that connects to the Flagr API(https://checkr.github.io/flagr/api_docs/).
+This application encompasses a bare-bones Rails App that connects to the Flagr API(https://checkr.github.io/flagr/api_docs/).

 Processes you may want to cover before getting started: